 - The prices of oil and oil-related equities don't always move in lock-step, and when there's a divergence, it creates an opportunity for traders.

 Why Crude Oil?

-The bottom line has been that the price of oil equities has not properly reflected the action in crude oil as the XLE remains well levels seen in 2008 while crude oil itself moved much lower.
-This tells us that either the price of oil fell too far or the price of oil equities had yet to catch up with the price of the commodity.
+The bottom line has been that the price of oil equities has not properly reflected the action in crude oil as the XLE remains well below levels seen in 2008, while crude oil itself moved much lower.
+This situation tells us that either the price of oil fell too far or the price of oil equities had yet to catch up with the commodity's price.

 Divergences like this often create opportunities.
 Professional traders constantly analyze markets looking for divergence.
 When asset prices diverge, the opportunity for a mean reversion trade arises.
 This divergence opportunity means that one market that lags another will eventually catch up, yielding profits for those who buy one and sell the other.

 In this case, a sale of the XLE ETF and simultaneous purchase of crude oil futures would set up a trade or investment that would yield positive results if the lagging ETF catches up with the price of oil.
 Another ramification of this divergence could be that equity prices, in general, could fall as the price of crude oil has moved so aggressively lower over past months.
 The fact that crude oil-related equities are prevalent in equity indices could make this a self-fulfilling prophecy.